1Lucifer12345/twitch-latest-working/README.md

 ## Settings
 Most of the settings are self-explained and are commented on in the example.
 You can watch only two streamers per time.
 With `priority` settings, you can select which streamers watch by use priority.
 You can use an array of priority or single item.
-I suggest using at least one priority from `ORDER`, `POINTS_ASCENDING`, `POINTS_DESCEDING` because, for example, If you set only `STREAK` after catch all watch streak, the script will stop to watch streamers.
+I suggest using at least one priority from `ORDER`, `POINTS_ASCENDING`, `POINTS_DESCENDING` because, for example, If you set only `STREAK` after catch all watch streak, the script will stop to watch streamers.
 Available values are the following:
  - `STREAK` - Catch the watch streak from all streamers
  - `DROPS` - Claim all drops from streamers with drops tags enabled
  - `SUBSCRIBED` - Prioritize streamers you're subscribed to (higher subscription tiers are mined first)
  - `ORDER` - Following the order of the list
  - `POINTS_ASCENDING` - On top the streamers with the lowest points
- - `POINTS_DESCEDING` - On top the streamers with the highest points
+ - `POINTS_DESCENDING` - On top the streamers with the highest points

 You can combine all priority but keep in mind that use `ORDER` and `POINTS_ASCENDING` in the same settings doesn't make sense.